 What Is Natural Rate Of Unemployment

-Dec 01, 2025 · 11 min read
+11 min read

-Natural Rate of Unemployment: A Comprehensive Guide
+Natural Rate of Unemployment: A practical guide

 Defining the Natural Rate of Unemployment

 At its core, the natural rate of unemployment represents a state of equilibrium in the labor market.
-It's the rate that prevails when the labor market is in balance, meaning that the demand for labor equals the supply of labor, considering the existing institutional and structural features of the economy.
+Worth adding: it's the rate that prevails when the labor market is in balance, meaning that the demand for labor equals the supply of labor, considering the existing institutional and structural features of the economy.
 It is important to realize that this does not mean that everyone who wants a job has one; rather, it signifies that the economy is operating at its potential given the unavoidable realities of job searching, skills mismatches, and labor market regulations.

 The Scientific Foundation